 The permeability of cell membranes to water depends upon the presence of water channels known as aquaporins.
 There is a family of aquaporin proteins, with different types being expressed in different tissues.
 AQP3 (blue in figure) is constitutively expressed on the basolateral surface of cells in the collecting duct.
 AQP2 is found on the apical surface of these cells, but the number of AQP2 channels on the membrane is regulated by the hormone vasopressin (also known as antidiuretic hormone).
 When vasopressin binds to its receptor on the collecting duct cells, it stimulates the translocation of AQP2 to the membrane by causing vesicles containing the protein to fuse with the plasma membrane.

-changes in the osmolarity of the extracellular fluid, the hypothalamic
+that sense changes in the osmolarity of the extracellular fluid.

-osmoreceptors.
-If the osmolarity of the ECF increases, the
+If the osmolarity of the ECF increases, the osmoreceptors increase

-osmoreceptors increase their frequency of action potential firing,
+their frequency of action potential firing, and more vasopressin

-and more vasopressin is secreted.
-If the osmolarity of the ECF
+is secreted.
+If the osmolarity of the ECF decreases, the

 Diabetes insipidus is the disorder that occurs when there is a defect in the ability to concentrate urine.
 Diabetes insipidus can be due to a lack of vasopressin (central diabetes insipidus) or due to a defect in the ability of the kidney to respond to vasopressin (nephrogenic diabetes insipidus).
 Central diabetes insipidus may be caused by a genetic mutation where vasopressin is missing or defective.
 Head trauma and injury to the posterior pituitary may also cause central diabetes insipidus.
 Central diabetes insipidus is treated with vasopressin replacement therapy.